claudia-rndrs/eleventy-not-so-minimal-blog-starter/src/index.md

 - Nunjucks templates
 - Sass & the necessary scripts to compile Sass

-If the listed setup is not what you require, you might want to check out one of the many other Eleveny starters, which can be found here.
+If the listed setup is not what you require, you might want to check out one of the many other Eleveny starters, which can be found here: [Eleventy Starter Projects](https://www.11ty.dev/docs/starter/)